venus-uni-dev/venus-uni-comfyui/README.md

 The full game uses a similar workflow populated programatically to spawn a full set of character images from a single user prompt.
 The character creator comes with additional features like hand inpainting and single image regen, but I got requests to upload a standalone workflow, so here it is.

+Please note that this uses an IllustriousXL model and LORA by default.
+If you change the model, you may need to change the controlnet model as well, since it is specifically for illustrious.

 ## Sprite Generation

 <img width="1280" height="720" alt="Untitled-1" src="https://github.com/user-attachments/assets/c2db3ee6-b814-4144-853a-6be159f0a234" />